occasl/sumobot/README.md

 $ export SPARK_DEVICE_ID="[the name you chose to name your core]"
 ```

 To reset your device id to run on other WiFi network you just need to run `spark setup wifi`.
+This is nice so you don't have to generate another device_id.